icopy-site/awesome/docs/awesome/awesome-iot.md

 - [BeagleBoard](http://beagleboard.org/) - The BeagleBoard is a low-power open-source hardware single-board computer produced by Texas Instruments in association with Digi-Key and Newark element14.
 - [Dragonboard](https://developer.qualcomm.com/hardware/dragonboard-410c) - The DragonBoard 410c, a product of Arrow Electronics, is the development board based on the mid-tier Qualcomm® Snapdragon™ 410E processor.
 It features advanced processing power, Wi-Fi, Bluetooth connectivity, and GPS, all packed into a board the size of a credit card.
 - [HummingBoard](https://www.solid-run.com/freescale-imx6-family/hummingboard/) - HummingBoard is a family of three Linux- and Android-ready, open source SBCs based on 1GHz Freescale i.MX6 SoCs, with a Pi-like 26-pin I/O connector.
+- [Intel Galileo](https://www-ssl.intel.com/content/www/us/en/do-it-yourself/galileo-maker-quark-board.html) - The Intel® Galileo Gen 2 board is the first in a family of Arduino*-certified development and prototyping boards based on Intel® architecture and specifically designed for makers, students, educators, and DIY electronics enthusiasts.
 - [Microduino](https://www.microduino.cc/) - Microduino and mCookie bring powerful, small, stackable electronic hardware to makers, designers, engineers, students and curious tinkerers of all ages.
 Build open-source projects or create innovative new ones.
 - [Node MCU (https://github.com/HQarroum/awesome-iot/blob/master/ESP 8266)](https://github.com/HQarroum/awesome-iot/blob/master/http://nodemcu.com/index_en.html) - NodeMCU is an open source IoT platform.
 It uses the Lua scripting language.
 It is based on the eLua project, and built on the ESP8266 SDK 0.9.5.
 - [OLinuXino](https://github.com/HQarroum/awesome-iot/blob/master/https://www.olimex.com/Products/OLinuXino/open-source-hardware) - OLinuXino is an Open Source Software and Open Source Hardware low cost (https://github.com/HQarroum/awesome-iot/blob/master/EUR 30) Linux Industrial grade single board computer with GPIOs capable of operating from -25°C to +85°C.